hzheni/ds3022-data-project-3/jolie-jessica-restaurant-inspection/README.md

 # NYC Restaurant Inspections & PLUTO Streaming and Data Analysis

 This project builds a high-velocity streaming pipeline that ingests ~1M+ records from two NYC Open Data APIs: NYC Restaurant Inspection Results and NYC Primary Land Use Tax Lot Output (PLUTO).
 It uses producer/consumer architecture to ingest data, incrementally writing the incoming raw data to DuckDB, enabling the two datasets to be joined based on Borough-Block-Lot.
-This allowed for efficient columnar analysis as we analyzed patterns in the restaurant inspection results.
+This allowed for efficient columnar analysis of how restaurant grades intersect with building economics, revealing that lower-value properties and certain cuisines drive higher risk.
+Citywide trends show worsening inspection scores without improvement in critical violations, and violation-frequency analysis highlights tens of thousands of recurring pest and sanitation issues, indicating systemic gaps in basic facility maintenance across the city.

 ## Team Members